FAQs about tourism in the Netherlands and COVID-19 measures

 Yes.
 But all passengers aged 13 and over must wear a non-medical face mask on board.

 I will be travelling by car.
-Can people who aren't members of my household/family travel with me in my car?
+Can people who aren't members of my household or family travel with me in my car?

 Yes.
 People from different households can travel in the same car.
 Anyone aged 13 or over is advised to wear a non-medical face mask in this situation.
 If you are in a car on your own or with members of your own household only, you don't need to wear a non-medical face mask.